11 Mar 2026

 For many years, organisations have increasingly used the concept of materiality to understand what sustainability matters are most relevant to their investors and broader stakeholders, and subsequently use this understanding to drive strategic decisions.

 An organisation’s ability to generate value over time is linked to its interactions with stakeholders, society, the economy and the natural environment.
 However, an organisation is likely to also impact the environment and people in a range of ways, including through its value chain.
 Understanding these impacts is essential for organisations to determine material drivers of value and risk.
+If undertaken strategically, a comprehensive materiality assessment will explore how all these sustainability issues are likely to affect the future resilience and success of the business.

 Related Content